Morgas01/NIWA-Storage/README.md

 # NIWA-Storage
-Storage manager for files and NIWA-app data
+Manager for removable storage media and Files